relloyd/halfpipe/README.md

 ## Deployment

-Halfpipe is a light-weight Golang binary compiled against Oracle Database 19.5 Instant Client drivers (it's backwards compatible with older Oracle versions too).
+Halfpipe is a light-weight Golang binary compiled against Oracle Database Instant Client drivers.

 Choose *__one__* of these options to get going: